 Topsoil is one of our most important natural resources.
-It takes approximately 500 years for one inch of topsoil to be created by nature.
+It takes up to 500 years for one inch of topsoil to be created by nature.
 Topsoil is generally the first 6 to 12 inches of looser soil that you will find in your yard and garden.
 It is becoming a scarce commodity due to conventional gardening and large scale landscaping.

 Topsoil is becoming eroded in many places due to poor gardening practices.
 Many large agricultural operations have not learned the lesson from the dust bowl which was caused by growing the same crop in the same place year after year.
 Using this method of farming quickly robs the soil of the nutrients that it needs, and makes it more difficult for plants to grow in that soil.
 This means that the topsoil does not hold together well and quickly washes away, or is carried away by the wind.